Masashi-Yoshioka/Adjustment_for_Clustering/README.md

-# When Should You Adjust Standard Errors for Clustering
-## Simulation Study with a Continuous Covariate
+# When Should You Adjust Standard Errors for Clustering&mdash;Simulation Study with a Continuous Covariate